 And you’ll get a couple of options for classic and living boards too, to give you even more variety.

-The only downside is that there’s no crossplay.
-You can only play against other PC users.
-Even though ‘Monopoly Plus’ is the same game on PlayStation and Xbox consoles (the Nintendo Switch version is slightly different), you can only play against people on the same platform, which is a shame.
+The only downside is that Monopoly Plus isn’t cross-platform – you can only play against other PC users.
+Even though ‘Monopoly Plus’ is the same game on PlayStation and Xbox consoles (the Nintendo Switch version is slightly different), there’s no cross-play, which is a shame.

 2. Monopoly for Stadia